aricursion/splits/README.md

 An example wrapper around cadical can be found in the `examples/` directory

 ## "time"
 The only thing that is required for the ouput is that "time" must be tracked, even if it is not used as a cutoff metric.
 The reason for this is sometimes adding a variable to a cube can drastically degrade performance.
 Because of this, one should kill processes that take substantially longer than previous iterations.
 When using `"time"` as a metric, I recommend using at most `1.0` as the `time proportion` setting in the config.
 Otherwise, some experimentation might be required.

 ## Responsibilities of the wrapper
 The wrapper must do a few things in order to work properly.
 The most important thing is that when it recieves a `SIGTERM`, it forwards it (or some other signal) to kill the process that it spawns.
 Technically you don't *have* to do this, but if you don't you are going to have a bad time.

 The other important thing is that when the solver finishes, it should block `SIGTERM` so it doesn't get interupted while writing logs.
 You also don't *have* to do this, but you could miss out on optimal splits if you don't.

 For more details, read the README in `examples/`

 # Note about Storage
 Because programming is hard and I don't really know how syscalls work, the running storage footprint is fairly large.
 In particular, even if you don't store logs or CNFS, at each layer in the tree there is a chance they will only get cleaned up at the end.
 This is probably not an issue, but if you have very high `search depth` (> 4) and lots of `variables`, make sure you have at least a few gigabytes of storage availible just in case.
-I haven't measured this, and this is probably overkill, and I should probably fix this, but I'm putting a warning here for now.
+I haven't measured this, and this is probably substantially overkill, and I should probably fix this, but I'm putting a warning here for now.